Output Files#

 ├── end_clock_time # Simulation end wall clock time

-├── start_time_utc # Simulation start UTC time (if any component data contains time_utc)
+├── starttime_utc # Simulation start UTC time (Unix timestamp)

 └── ... # Other metadata attributes